 Board of Directors

 AILIE L. SILBERT, Esq.
-(Vice-President; PR Committee Chair; former CE Committee) is a family lawyer and mediator with a private practice in New York City.
+(President, Immediate Past Vice-President, former PR Committee Chair; former CE Committee) is a family lawyer and mediator with a private practice in New York City.
 Ailie’s practice includes mediation, mediation support, prenuptial and postnuptial preparation, divorce consultation, divorce agreement preparation and review, and the negotiation, preparation and filing of divorce papers.
 Prior to launching her firm, Ailie helped litigate and settle high-conflict, high-net-worth divorce and custody matters alongside Manhattan’s preeminent divorce litigators.
-Ailie also serves on the New York State Bar Association Family Law ADR Committee and the Queens County Matrimonial Mediation Panel.
-Ailie also serves on the New York City Bar Association’s Alternative Dispute Resolution Committee, the Queens County Matrimonial Mediation Panel, and the New York State Bar Association Family Law Section ADR Committee.
+Ailie also serves on the New York City Bar Association’s Alternative Dispute Resolution Committee, the New York State Bar Association Family Law ADR Committee, the Queens County Matrimonial Mediation Panel and is a member of the New York State Council on Divorce Mediation and the Westchester Women’s Bar Association (WWBA).
 Contact Ailie Silbert

 JO S. BRODY, Esq.
-(Secretary; Westchester CE Committee Co-Chair) is a family and divorce mediator and collaborative attorney in Westchester and New York City, and the founder of Brody Law & Mediation, LLC.
+(Vice President; Co-Chair Westchester CE Committee; Co-Chair Mentorship Committee) is a family and divorce mediator and collaborative attorney in Westchester and New York City, and the founder of Brody Law & Mediation, LLC.
 Jo mediates family disputes, including those relating to divorce, separation, parenting, and finances, as well prenuptial and postnuptial agreements.
 Jo also offers collaborative divorce, consulting and drafting legal services, and the preparation and processing of uncontested divorce papers.
-Jo has extensive mediation and collaborative divorce training and volunteers at the New York Legal Assistance Group and CLUSTER community mediation center.
+Jo has extensive mediation and collaborative divorce training and is proud to offer those services in private practice and as a volunteer or sliding scale with the New York Legal Assistance Group (NYLAG), CLUSTER community mediation center, and FamilyKind, Jo also serves on the Board of the New York State Council of Divorce Mediation (NYSCDM), and is a member of the Family Law and ADR Sections of the NYS Bar Association (NYSBA), the Westchester Chapter of the National Association of Divorce Professionals (NADP), the Westchester Women’s Bar Association (WWBA), and the NY Association of Collaborative Professionals (NYACP).
 Prior to becoming a mediator/collaborative attorney, Jo was a commercial litigator in New York City.
 Contact Jo Brody

 JEFFREY ZIMMERMAN, Ph.D., ABPP (Treasurer, Finance Committee) is a psychologist and mediator with a private practice in New York City and Westchester.
 He provides mediation of parenting plans and helps parents co-parent effectively after divorce.
 He also co-mediates divorces working closely with attorney mediators.
 Jeff has co-authored 3 books on divorce and was the 2017 President of the Society for the Advancement of Psychotherapy, Division 29, The American Psychological Association, after serving as its Treasurer.
 Jeff also specializes in the treatment of anxiety, depression and marital issues in his psychotherapy practice.
 Contact Jeff Zimmerman